stagbl/stagbl/DMStag/Proposal.md

 - Maintain parallels to `DMDA` and `DMPlex`
 - Obeys the working definition above
 - Provide interfaces that "make MPI invisible" as much as possible.
+- Prioritize simple, efficient, easily-debuggable implementation

 ### Scope and generality/optimization

 - Allow for highly-efficient operations for the applications of primary interest (narrow-stencil Stokes operators)
-- Reduce code duplication where possible, but focus on 1-,2, and 3-dimensional cases.
+- Reduce code duplication where possible, but focus on 1-,2, and 3-dimensional cases within a single object.
+Prioritize efficiency in the 3D case.

 ### Ease of use